kinbiko/databasic/notes/learning_java.md

 Fields and methods are also known as members of the class.
 Classes and interfaces can also be members of a class.

+NOTE: TCWP not understanding RG's comment: `s/members/member variables`

-*It is a convention (not a rule or a requirement) in java to start a class name with an uppercase letter and capitalize the subsequent words, for example, Human, Table, SumOfTriangles, etc. the name of fields and methods should start with a lowercase letter and the subsequent words should be capitalized, for example, name, firstName, maxDebitAmount, etc.*
+*It is a convention (not a rule or a requirement) in java to start a class name with an uppercase letter and capitalize the subsequent words (`CamelCase`), for example, Human, Table, SumOfTriangles, etc. the name of fields and methods should start with a lowercase letter and the subsequent words should be capitalized (`pascalCase`), for example, name, firstName, maxDebitAmount, etc.*

 #### The general syntax for declaring a class in Java is:
 ```java